nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a006.md

 | GET | [/v1/Binary/{AttachmentLogicalID}](https://api.{env}.ers.ncrs.nhs.uk/ers-api/v1/Binary/{AttachmentLogicalID})

 ## Description
-This API lets users retrieve and download linked files for a referral.
-Identify the file using the attachment url as returned by [A005 Retrieve Referral Request](explore_endpoint_a005.html).
+This API lets users retrieve and download linked files for a referral, also known as attachments.
+Note: The AttachmentLogicalID is not specifically required as the exact path required to retrieve the attachment is returned explicitly by [A005 Retrieve Referral Request](explore_endpoint_a005.html).
+The path to the attachment can be found in the “url” field of the DocumentReference.content.attachment in the contained section of the ReferralRequest resource.

 ## Input